 What services are offered at your properties

-IN ADDITION TO THESE COMMUNITY MEETINGS, WHAT IS THE EXTENT OF MIDPEN’S COMMUNITY OUTREACH FOR THIS PROPOSED DEVELOPMENT?
-(NEW)
+IN ADDITION TO THESE COMMUNITY MEETINGS, WHAT IS THE EXTENT OF MIDPEN’S COMMUNITY OUTREACH FOR THIS planned DEVELOPMENT?

-MidPen is also meeting one on one with various local stakeholders to learn more about the Decoto neighborhood and what we should know and understand as the proposal is developed.
+MidPen is also meeting one on one with various local stakeholders to learn more about the Decoto neighborhood and the surrounding neighborhoods in Union City, and what we should know and understand as the affordable housing community is developed.
 The meetings we’ve had to date have been informative and are helping to shape our proposal.
-To date, MidPen has met with some of the churches, schools, long-time residents, and community-based organizations in the Decoto neighborhood.
+To date, MidPen has met with some of the churches, schools, long-time residents, and community-based organizations in the Decoto neighborhood as well as the surrounding neighborhoods in Union City.
 If anyone or any organization is interested in meeting with MidPen in an individual meeting, please contact us at email@example.com and we would welcome the opportunity to introduce ourselves and meet with you.

 If anyone is interested in reviewing the comments collected, City staff can provide the comments directly.
-Please contact Avalon Schultz at AvalonS@UnionCity.Org for more information.
+Please contact Carmela Campbell at firstname.lastname@example.org for more information.